 Using sun protection doesn't mean you need to go without your other favourite skincare and make-up products.
 If you're applying sunscreen and moisturiser, you should put your SPF on first and ensure it has time to absorb before using moisturiser.
 If you're applying sunscreen and make-up, the same rule applies, and you should always aim to add more throughout the day where possible.

 Some make-up and moisturiser products have SPF included in their formulas.
 However, it's always a good idea to use extra underneath as the levels included in other products are usually very minimal and will not offer enough protection.

 How long does sunscreen last?

-If you’re applying your suncream correctly, you’ll probably use a bottle at least once a year.
-But, if you do ever discover some unopened, hiding in your cupboards, just remember that your sunscreen should last up to 3 years, after then it won’t be able to properly protect your skin from harmful UV rays.
+If you’re applying your SPF correctly, you’ll probably use a bottle at least once a year.
+But, if you discover some unopened, hiding in your cupboards, just remember that your sunscreen should last up to 3 years.
+After then, it won’t be able to properly protect your skin from harmful UV rays.

-However, if you discover an opened suncream, be sure to check the PAO symbol on the bottle for more info on how long it lasts.
+If you find an opened bottle, be sure to check the PAO (period-after-opening) symbol on the bottle for more information on how long it lasts.

 Does sunscreen stop you from tanning?

-Because sunscreen reduces the amount of UVA reaching your skin, it will prevent tanning to some extent.
+Because sunscreen reduces the amount of UVA reaching your skin, it’ll prevent tanning to some extent, depending on your skin type.
 Tanning is caused by your skin’s natural reaction to inflammation.
 When inflammation is reduced, so is your tan.

 But don’t worry about missing out, you can still achieve a gorgeous glow with a fake tan.